Fran2109/ensolvers_exercise/README.md

 <img align="left" src="Readme/image09.jpg" width="1920">
 <p>There is also a checkbox that marks if the folder is already full.
 If the folder is checked, all interior work items will also be checked</p>

+<p>If you click in the folder name you will be able to see all the work items that are inside this folder.</p>
 <p align="right">(<a href="#top">back to top</a>)</p>